-7 Click Next to display the Select a Third-Party Image File page.
+- 7 Click Next to display the Select a Third-Party Image File page. - 8 Fill in the fields:

 Image File: Select the type of the image to be used in the bundle.

 For information on creating a base image, see "Taking a Base Image of a Device" on page 100.